We have a few options for practices that use telemedicine/ video calls in their practice:

 Cerbo Integrated Telemedicine Module

-Our new integrated telemedicine module is entirely web-based - nothing to install for either participant - and works on desktops, laptops, tablets, and smartphones.
-Because it is part of the EHR, its integrated into your workflow when scheduling an appointment or launching an impromptu meeting.
+Our new integrated telemedicine module is entirely web-based - nothing to install for either participant.
+And works on desktops, laptops, tablets, and smartphones.
+Because it is part of the EHR, it is HIPAA-compliant, of course, and fully integrated into your workflow.
 And you can view the active video side-by-side with the patient's chart, so you can view key information and chart during the course of your conversation.
-Additional features include:

 - Custom branding with your logo and patient-portal sub-domain (URL)

 Because we incur costs per minute per participant for video usage, there is an additional charge for integrated telemedicine.
-During the beta period, that charge is $20/provider.
+During the beta period, that charge is $20 per month per provider.
+After the beta period, we will retain a $20/mo/provider pricing level, but will be add a higher usage-based or heavier video user pricing tier.

 Enabling the Built-In Telemedicine Module